Wahroonga (West) - Waitara

 Wahroonga (West) - Waitara demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Wahroonga (West) - Waitara shows a significant advantage with 58.1% of residents aged 15 and above holding university qualifications compared to the national average of 30.4% and the NSW average of 32.2%.
+Educational attainment in Wahroonga (West) - Waitara shows that 58.1% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 32.2% statewide.
 Bachelor degrees are the most common at 34.6%, followed by postgraduate qualifications at 19.9% and graduate diplomas at 3.6%.
-Vocational pathways account for 19.4% of qualifications among those aged 15 and above, with advanced diplomas making up 10.5% and certificates 8.9%.
-Educational participation is high, with 30.1% of residents currently enrolled in formal education, including 11.5% in primary, 5.7% in secondary, and 5.6% in tertiary education.
+Vocational pathways account for 19.4% of qualifications, with advanced diplomas at 10.5% and certificates at 8.9%.
+Educational participation is high, with 30.1% of residents currently enrolled in formal education: 11.5% in primary, 5.7% in secondary, and 5.6% in tertiary education.

-The area's four schools have a combined enrollment of 2,373 students, demonstrating significant socio-educational advantages with an ICSEA score of 1138.
-Educational provision is conventional, split between two primary and two secondary institutions.
-Note: for schools marked 'n/a' for enrolments, please refer to the parent campus.
+The area's four schools have a combined enrollment of 2,373 students, demonstrating significant socio-educational advantages and academic achievement (ICSEA: 1138).
+Educational provision is conventional, with two primary and two secondary institutions.
+Note: for schools showing 'n/a' in enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education